erickbytes/lofipython/content/blog/troubleshooting-tracebacks-to-resurrect-a-web2py-app.rst

    unable to parse csv file: iterator should return strings, not bytes (the file should be opened in text mode)

-In order to import the Tame Impala new songs to the SQLlite database, web2py provides access to a GUI interface in its admin panel.
-I could either manually enter each song or use its csv import widget.
+In order to import the new Tame Impala songs to the SQLlite database, web2py provides a GUI interface in its admin panel or the DAL (Database Abstraction Layer).
+I chose to use the GUI.
+In the GUI, you can either manually enter each song or use its csv import widget.
-To save time, I imported via csv.
+To save time, I imported via the csv widget.
 However, this error slowed me down.
 It stemmed from the need for TextIOWrapper to convert the csv data to a required format.

 .. image:: {static}/images/unable-to-parse-csv-fix.png